MicrosoftDocs/win32/desktop-src/uxguide/inter-pen.md

 -   **More personal.** Just as a handwritten note or signature is more personal than a typed one, using a digitally handwritten note or signature is also more personal.
 -   **Less intrusive.** Using a pen is silent, and consequently much less distracting than typing or clicking, especially in social situations such as meetings.
 -   **Portable.** A computer with a pen capability can be more compact because most tasks can be completed without a keyboard, mouse, or touchpad.
 It can be more flexible because it doesn't require a work surface.
 It enables new places and scenarios for using a computer.
--   **Direct and engaging.** Using a pen makes you feel like you are directly interacting with the objects on the screen, whereas using a mouse or touchpad always requires you to coordinate hand movements with separate on-screen pointer movements—which feels indirect by comparison.
+-   **Direct and engaging.** Using a pen makes you feel like you are directly interacting with the objects on the screen, whereas using a mouse or touchpad always requires you to coordinate hand movements with separate on-screen pointer movements which feels indirect by comparison.

 **All Windows programs should have a good pen experience.** Users should be able to perform your program's most important tasks efficiently using a pen.
 Some tasks, like typing or detailed pixel manipulation, aren't appropriate for a pen, but they should at least be possible.